SchumacherFM/Anonygento/README.md

 Installation Instructions
 -------------------------
 1. Git clone it somewhere, copy/symlink it into your Magento installation.
-(Script will be provided soon)
-2. Clear the cache, logout from the admin panel and then login again.
+2. Call the extension via shell in the `site` directory: `php -f shell/anonygento.php`
-3. Call the extension from from System -> Tools -> Anonygento
+3. Clear the cache, logout from the admin panel and then login again.
-4. Call the extension via shell in the `site` directory: `php -f shell/anonygento.php`
+4. Call the extension from from System -> Tools -> Anonygento just to get a summery.

 Shell